Byrnihat: Economy

 Byrnihat is an industrial town.
 It developed into an industrial hub during the late 1990s.
 It hosts an industrial estate called the Export Promotion Industrial Park, (Note: Although the cited BBC article calls it an "Export Promotion Industrial Project", all other sources call it an "Export Promotion Industrial Park".) which was built at Byrnihat by the government.
 The estate is located adjacent to the Umtrew river, and spans 256 acres, as of 2024.
 It provides firms that settle there with infrastructure and financial incentives such as subsidies and tax holidays, to attract investors into the region.
 It is partially in Meghalaya and partially in Assam.
 The town has about 80 industries as of 2025.
+The closure of coke plants by pollution control boards after Byrnihat was ranked atop pollution charts has left some residents unemployed.

-A Bamboo Technology Park has also been built in the town by the North East Cane and Bamboo Development Council.
+A Bamboo Technology Park has been built in the town by the North East Cane and Bamboo Development Council.
+Betel nuts and betel leaves are major crops in Byrnihat.

 Byrnihat has a weekly market which operates every Friday.
+Consumers in the markets of Byrnihat and the nearby Guwahati avoid agricultural produce from the Meghalayan town.